projectfluent/fluent/guide/functions.md

 ```

 If the localizer wishes to modify the parameters, for example because the
-string doesn't fit in the UI, they can pass the external argument to the same
+string doesn't fit in the UI, they can pass the variable to the same
 Function and overload the parameters set by the developer.

 ```